tang85718/bitnami-docker-phabricator/README.md

 ## Persisting your application

-For persistence of the Phabricator deployment, the above examples define docker volumes namely `mariadb_data`, `phabricator_data` and `apache_data`.
+For persistence of the Phabricator deployment, the above examples define docker volumes namely `mariadb_data`, `phabricator_data`, `apache_data` and `php_data`.
 The Phabricator application state will persist as long as these volumes are not removed.

 If avoid inadvertent removal of these volumes you can [mount host directories as data volumes](https://docs.docker.com/engine/userguide/containers/dockervolumes/#mount-a-host-directory-as-a-data-volume).
 Alternatively you can make use of volume plugins to host the volume data.